 A first arrest for assault of a family member or domestic violence will be treated as a Class A misdemeanor.
 The possible penalties for this crime include:

 A second and subsequent arrest is considered a third-degree felony.
 Punishment in this case could be:

 In addition to these penalties, offenders will also be banned from carrying firearms for a period of up to five years after completing a sentence.
 Judges may also issue protective orders that bar defendants from having contact with their victim.
 A domestic violence conviction could make it difficult to obtain a security clearance, thereby making it challenging to seek employment with a government agency or enlist in the military.

 Instances of assault on a family member are often based solely on the victim’s testimony.
 In this instance, it might be possible to challenge the credibility of the story by showing an ulterior motive was involved.
 Individuals may sometimes use self-defense as an affirmative defense if it can be proven that the victim assaulted the perpetrator first.
 In some cases, it might be possible to use a “heat of passion” defense if there were extenuating circumstances involved.
 Other times, a domestic violence attorney may be able to get the charges dropped altogether due to lack of sufficient evidence.

 Houston assault of a family member attorney Brett A. Podolsky is an aggressive criminal defense lawyer who is board certified in criminal law.
 He has also worked as a prosecutor and uses the knowledge he gained while employed in this capacity to benefit his clients.
 He’ll work tirelessly to expose flaws in the prosecution’s case so that clients can obtain a successful outcome.

-Those who have been accused of assaulting a family member are encouraged to speak to Brett A. Podolsky at 713-227-0087.
+If you have been accused of assaulting a family member, give Brett A. Podolsky a call at 713-227-0087.